 Novels & Current Projects

-Laura K. Cowan, The Dreaming Novelist, writes imaginative stories that explore the connections between the spiritual and natural worlds.
-Her first novel, a speculative supernatural coming of age story titled The Little Seer, shot to #2 on the Kindle Bestsellers List for free Christian Suspense titles and #5 for Occult/Supernatural during its launch promotion.
-Readers called The Little Seer “Riveting from the beginning to the end” and saying, “If you feel that you are not loved, read this book.”
+Laura K. Cowan is a visionary fantasy author who writes healing stories about people finding connection in heaven, nature, imaginary worlds, and through the magical in our own place and time.
+Reviewers called her first novel, a speculative supernatural coming of age story titled The Little Seer, “riveting from the beginning to the end” and said, “If you feel that you are not loved, read this book.”

-Laura’s second novel, Music of Sacred Lakes, was released to rave reviews and topped the Kindle bestseller lists for free titles during its launch promotion, including #2 in Genre Fiction, #25 in Fiction overall, #5 in Fantasy, #1 in Metaphysical Visionary Fiction, and #1 in Metaphysical Fantasy, and transitioned to the top 100 of the Kindle bestseller lists for Metaphysical Fiction and Metaphysical Fantasy after launch.
-Her speculative supernatural short story collection, The Thin Places: Supernatural Tales of the Unseen has also received high praise and will be released in May 2014, followed closely by her fantasy novelette trio Permanence & Choice.
+Laura’s second novel, Music of Sacred Lakes, was released to rave reviews and topped the Kindle bestseller lists for free titles during its launch promotion, including the top 50 on all of Kindle, with 9,000 copies downloaded in five days.
+Her speculative supernatural short story collection, The Thin Places: Supernatural Tales of the Unseen also received high praise and was followed closely by four more novelette collections and novels.
 Please sign up for email updates or join Laura on Facebook or Twitter (@laurakcowan) to keep up with updates on when these and other new novels will be published.